In general, use an API key with minimal permissions, just enough to run the commands you want to run.

 Export your Algolia Crawler user ID and Crawler API key as environment variables:ALGOLIA_CRAWLER_USER_ID

-and ALGOLIA_CRAWLER_API_KEY
+and ALGOLIA_CRAWLER_API_KEY.

 Profiles

-Add the keyscrawler_user_id
+Add the keyscrawler_user_id and crawler_api_key

-to an application profile in ~/.config/algolia/config.toml
+to an application profile in ~/.config/algolia/config.toml.

 An example profile for an Algolia application with Crawler